Best 6-Person Tent For The Ultimate Camping Experience

 Weather Protection

-To determine the level of protection a shelter will provide against inclement weather, the most important attributes to consider are waterproofing, seasonality, and the shape of the tent (covered above).
+To determine the level of protection a shelter offers against inclement weather, the key attributes to consider are seasonality and waterproofing.

 Seasonality

-When buying a camping tent, the seasonality or season rating will give you a ballpark idea of the conditions in which it’s intended to be used.
+When buying a camping tent, the seasonality or rating (2-season, 3-season, or 4-season) provides a general idea of the conditions for which it’s intended to be used in

 • 2-season tents: Ideal for summer camping when you expect high temperatures and little or no precipitation, these tents offer plenty of ventilation but poor weather protection.